fluent/fluentd-docs-gitbook/guides/cep-norikra.md

 $
 ```

-If posts are done in 10 seconds, this query calculates all events in
+If posts are done in 10 seconds, this query calculates all the events in first
-first 10 seconds, and counts events per `action` for events with
+10 seconds, and counts events per `action` for events with `user != 0` only, and
-`user != 0` only, and outputs events at "2014/05/20 21:00:24".
-At
+outputs events at "2014/05/20 21:00:24".
+At "2014/05/20 21:00:34", just after
-"2014/05/20 21:00:34", just after next 10 seconds, this query reports
+next 10 seconds, this query reports that no events arrived (These are teardown
-that no events arrived (These are teardown records, and reported only
+records, and reported only once).
-once).

 ## Conclusion

-We can create a stream data processing platform without any schema
+We can create a stream data processing platform without any schema definitions,
-definitions, using Fluentd and Norikra.
-This platform enables an agile
+using Fluentd and Norikra.
+This platform enables an agile stream processing
-stream processing environment that can handle real workloads.
+environment that can handle real workloads.

 ## Learn More